 Environment Program: Call for CVs

-The Foundation frequently engages consultants at all levels: senior, mid-, and entry level consultants respond to program development and implementation needs across 18 countries.
-Opportunities may be short-term, medium-term, long-term, as well as part-time or full-time.
-To respond to these needs, the Foundation maintains a maintains a database of international development professionals.
-Successful consultants have relevant graduate level education, significant international experience, and a depth of expertise in one or more of the environmental programming areas mentioned below.
-(Note, junior consultants must have at least 2 years of relevant experience to be considered.)
+The Foundation frequently engages consultants at all levels: senior, mid-, and entry-level consultants respond to program development and implementation needs across 18 countries.
+Opportunities may be short-term, medium-term, or long-term, as well as part-time or full-time.
+To respond to these needs, the Foundation maintains a database of international development professionals.
+Successful consultants have relevant graduate-level education, significant international experience, and a depth of expertise in one or more of the environmental programming areas mentioned below.
+(Note: junior consultants must have at least 2 years of relevant experience to be considered.)

 HOW TO APPLY

 If you are interested in being contacted at some future date for short or long-term positions with The Asia Foundation, in any of our 18 offices in Asia or at one of our two offices in the US, please click below to complete a short form and to upload your CV.Submit CV